 Public sector organizations have a reputation of being slow to adapt to change, but most public sector insiders know that this is no longer true, if it ever was.

-What are some of the challenges public sector organizations face?
+What are some of the challenges municipal organizations face?

 1. Budget Constraints